 Operation searchlight has begun.

 This operation was an attempt to crush the rising resistance of the Bengalis towards several decisions taken by the higher authorities of West Pakistan.
 It aimed at eliminating nationalist Bengali civilians, students, teachers, armed personnel and religious minorities.
 Several students and teachers were killed in Dhaka University, by armed forces from West Pakistan in a series of planned attacks .
 Jagannath hall which housed the students of the hindu minority, was turned into a death trap.
 Several hindus in there, were killed mercilessly.
 There were genocidal rapes all over East Pakistan, where targets were Bangladeshi women and women of hindu origin , some killed , some taken as sex slaves.
 Some of them committed suicide while amongst the others who survived, some later gave birth to war babies.
 This was a sad period in history that saw lots of abortions, infanticide and suicides as a result of the mass rapes.
 The streets of Dhaka were bathed in blood .
 Besides the mass killings and rapes, several Bengalis were deported and millions fled to the eastern states of India , some to Afghanistan and other neighboring countries.

 A little girl and her mother crouched beneath the bed.
 The girl was breathing heavily , and weeping in between each breath.
 Her mother covered her mouth tightly so that no one would hear her.
-Along with them, were lots of luggages , big boxes , rolled mattresses that fought for some space beneath the bed.
+Along with them, were lots of luggages , big boxes , rolled mattresses that fought for some space under the bed.
 The mother and daughter were kneeling down in an uncomfortable little space squeezed by the stuff surrounding them.